MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L10_Integrate_Azure_Key_Vault_with_Azure_DevOps.md

 In this lab, you will see how you can integrate Azure Key Vault with an Azure Pipelines by using the following steps:

 - Create an Azure Key Vault to store a ACR password as a secret.
-- Create an Azure Service Principal to provide access to secrets in the Azure Key Vault.
+- Provide access to secrets in the Azure Key Vault.
-- Configure permissions to allow the Service Principal to read the secret.
+- Configure permissions to read the secret.
 - Configure pipeline to retrieve the password from the Azure Key Vault and pass it on to subsequent tasks.

 ## Objectives

 After you complete this lab, you will be able to:

-- Create a Microsoft Entra service principal.
 - Create an Azure Key Vault.
+- Retrieve a secret from Azure Key Vault in an Azure DevOps pipeline.
+- Use the secret in a subsequent task in the pipeline.
+- Deploy a container image to Azure Container Instance (ACI) using the secret.

 ## Estimated timing: 40 minutes

 ## Instructions

-### Exercise 0: Configure the lab prerequisites
+### Exercise 0: (skip if done) Configure the lab prerequisites

 In this exercise, you will set up the prerequisites for the lab, which consist of a new Azure DevOps project with a repository based on the [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb).